taylorpoulin/truefacts.online/index.md

 ### People who have recently had their pancreas removed blink 4% faster than those who have not

-### The fullness of a mans beard is inversely proportional to his ability to peel potatoes.
+### The fullness of a man's beard is inversely proportional to his ability to peel potatoes.